 Single Trip Cash Fare

-Are good for one boarding of The Link or Metro.
+Are good for one boarding of the Metrobus.
 After exiting, you would have to pay the single fare to board again.
 Note: Exact fare is required, as drivers do not carry change.

 Adults & Seniors $2.50

 Please be aware that buses have a 9 rider maximum due to COVID-19 restrictions

 Ride sharing apps including Uber are currently not available in Newfoundland & Labrador, so a taxi or metro are the two main sources of vehicle transportation in St. John’s and greater Newfoundland & Labrador.

 From the plane ride you would have seen a pretty good overview of St. John’s but today is all about getting the bird-eye view and dining in Canada’s culinary capital.